 Facial applications of Botox include relaxation of the vertical lines between the eyebrows, smoothing of wrinkles in the forehead and crow’s feet (corners of the eyes), elevation of the eyebrows and corners of the mouth, improvement of unwanted lines in the lips and on the neck, contouring the jawline, and more.
 Following a Botox injection, the treated muscles gradually become relaxed, allowing the overlying skin to appear smooth and unwrinkled, while untreated muscles are not affected.
-Botox does not act to fill in deep lines; it only relaxes muscles.
-Botox thus complements injectable fillers such as Restylane and Juvederm.
+It does not act to fill in deep lines; it only relaxes muscles.
+Botox complements injectable fillers such as Restylane and Juvederm.

 How Botox Treatment Works

-In a Botox procedure, a tiny microneedle is used to deliver a minute, exact amount of Botox into several locations on the face.
+A tiny microneedle is used to deliver a minute, exact amount of Botox into several locations on the face.
 Because the needle is so fine and the amount of liquid injected is so small, the discomfort associated with injections is minimal.
 Sedation or anesthesia is not required for Botox injections, and no special recovery period is required.
 Any mild bruising that may occur at the injection sites may be covered with makeup.

 What to Expect after Treatment

 The result of a Botox injection usually becomes apparent within three to five days, with maximum benefit occurring within two weeks and effects generally lasting from three to six months.
 Injections are given when the effects of the previous treatment begin to wear off.
 Initially, patients receive from two to four treatments per year.
 After receiving several treatments, many patients find that they require Botox even less often.
 In rare cases, some even find that they have achieved a permanent improvement.